Vikashbaabhu/Disney-Hotstar-Clone/README.md

 # Disney-Hotstar-Clone

-A clone of the Hotstar that was created with the help of HTML, CSS, and JavaScript.
+A clone of the Hotstar that was created with the help of HTML, CSS, Bootstrap and JavaScript.